docjason/XmlValidate/README.txt

 or add any directory of your choosing and reference with an absolute path: http://java.sun.com/xml/ns/javaee=C:/xml/schemas/web-app_2_5.xsd

-If you want to make a one-time mapping to XML Schema or override the mappings using -schemaLocation command-line argument.
+If you want to make a one-time mapping to XML Schema or override the mappings then use -schemaLocation command-line argument.
 Example usage:
  xv -schemaLocation=http://java.sun.com/xml/ns/javaee=C:/xml/schemas/web-app_2_5.xsd web.xml